 On February 1, 2021, the Ad Hoc Committee met to discuss matters related to VIEX, the composition of the Board, the Nomination Notice, and the Ad Hoc Committee's interest in meeting with the VIEX Nominees to evaluate their candidacies to serve as members of the Board.
 During the meeting, the Ad Hoc Committee discussed the qualifications and backgrounds of the VIEX Nominees, including the Delaware Court of Chancery's finding in In re PLX Technology Inc. Stockholders Litigation that Mr. Singer breached his fiduciary duties to PLX Technology Inc. ("PLX"), and induced other PLX directors to breach their duties by withholding material information from his fellow directors (the "PLX Case").
-At the conclusion of the meeting, the Ad Hoc Committee authorized Mr. Dodez, in his capacity as a member of the Nominating and Corporate Governance Committee of the Board (the "Nominating and Corporate Governance Committee"), to schedule interviews with both of the VIEX Nominees, including, in the case of Mr. Singer, to learn more about the PLX Case.
+At the conclusion of the meeting, the Ad Hoc Committee authorized Mr. Dodez, in his capacity as a member of the Nominating and Corporate Governance Committee"), to schedule interviews with both of the VIEX Nominees, including, in the case of Mr. Singer, to learn more about the PLX Case.